mcho04/heart-disease-prediction-model/README.md

 📘 README – Heart Disease Prediction (KNN Model)

-Project Overview
+🩺 Project Overview
 This project applies a K-Nearest Neighbors (KNN) machine learning model to predict Coronary Artery Disease (CAD) using key clinical indicators.
 The analysis is based on a medically validated dataset and aims to support early detection of heart disease through data-driven methods.

-Dataset & Preprocessing
+📊 Dataset & Preprocessing

-The dataset includes several clinical measurements such as age, sex, cholesterol levels, ST depression, exercise-induced angina, and fluoroscopy results.
+- Measurements include age, sex, cholesterol, ST depression, exercise-induced angina, fluoroscopy results, and more.

-Key preprocessing steps included:

-Converting character variables (e.g., ca, thal) into numeric values

-Creating a binary diagnosis column (1 = disease present, 0 = no disease)
+- Steps: convert character variables (e.g., `ca`, `thal`) to numeric; create a binary `diagnosis` column (1 = disease present, 0 = none); remove missing rows with `na.omit()`.

-Removing missing values using na.omit()

-Selected Predictors
+🧭 Selected Predictors

-Five variables were chosen for the predictive model based on their strong clinical relevance:

-Age

-Sex

-Exercise-Induced Angina (exang)

-ST Depression (oldpeak)

-Number of Major Vessels with Calcium (ca)
+- Age, sex, exercise-induced angina (`exang`), ST depression (`oldpeak`), number of major vessels with calcium (`ca`).
-These variables have been consistently validated in medical literature as significant predictors of CAD.
+- These are clinically validated indicators of CAD.

-Modeling Approach
+🧮 Modeling Approach

-A KNN classification model was trained to distinguish between healthy and diseased patients.
+- Trained a KNN classifier to separate healthy vs. diseased patients.
-The model was tuned for optimal K-value performance and validated using accuracy and confusion-matrix evaluation.
+- Tuned K for best performance and evaluated with accuracy and a confusion matrix.

-Results
+✅ Results

-The model achieved:

-High overall accuracy
+- High overall accuracy.

-90.1% accuracy when predicting no disease
+- 90.1% accuracy when predicting no disease.

-76.9% accuracy when predicting presence of disease (36 of 109 illness cases were misclassified)
+- 76.9% accuracy when predicting presence of disease (36 of 109 illness cases misclassified).

-Interpretation
+🔍 Interpretation

-The model works very well for identifying patients without CAD.
+- Strong at flagging patients without CAD.

-Sensitivity for detecting actual disease cases is lower, suggesting the need for additional predictors or more advanced models.
+- Lower sensitivity for true disease cases; more predictors or advanced models could improve recall.

-Future Directions
+🚀 Future Directions

-The HTML report identifies several research extensions, including:

-Improving sensitivity for severe CAD cases
+- Improve sensitivity for severe CAD cases.

-Comparing KNN with more advanced ML algorithms
+- Compare KNN with more advanced ML algorithms.

-Conducting real-world clinical validation
+- Conduct real-world clinical validation.

-Evaluating cost-effectiveness in healthcare settings
+- Evaluate cost-effectiveness in healthcare settings.

-Conclusion
+📌 Conclusion

-The KNN approach proves effective for general CAD prediction and demonstrates strong potential as a clinical decision-support tool.
-However, further refinement is required before applying it to high-risk clinical scenarios.
+The KNN approach is effective for general CAD prediction and shows promise as a decision-support tool, but further refinement is needed before applying it to high-risk scenarios.